Honda Fit (second generation): Production model

 The 2013 model year production Fit EV was unveiled at the November 2011 Los Angeles Auto Show.
 Vehicles for the U.S. market were limited to 1,100 units through October 2014.
 Honda began deliveries of the Fit EV in the United States in July 2012, and the car was available only through leasing at a price of US$389 per month for three years, based on base price of US$36,625, and later the monthly lease payment was reduced to US$259 for all customers effective from June 2013.

 Initial availability was limited to California and Oregon, and sales were scheduled to begin in selected markets in Massachusetts, Connecticut, Maryland, New York, and New Jersey by late February 2013.
 Certified dealers for Fit EV increased from 36 to 200 by the middle of 2013.
 The Fit EV was released through leasing to local government and corporate customers in Japan in August 2012.
 Availability in Japan was limited to 200 units during its first two years.

-The car is based on the Fit compact car platform, powered by a lithium-ion battery pack combined with an AC synchronous, permanent magnet coaxial traction motor and low-friction reduction gearbox borrowed from the Honda FCX Clarity hydrogen fuel cell vehicle.
+The car was based on the Fit compact car platform, powered by a lithium-ion battery pack combined with an AC synchronous, permanent magnet coaxial traction motor and low-friction reduction gearbox borrowed from the Honda FCX Clarity hydrogen fuel cell vehicle.
 Honda said the Fit EV concept had an all-electric range of 70 to 100 mi and a top speed of 90 mph.
-Honda also said that recharging the Fit EV will take 12 hours from a 120-volt outlet and four hours with a 240-volt supply.
+Honda also said that recharging the Fit EV would take 12 hours from a 120-volt outlet and four hours with a 240-volt supply.